stewartbryson/gradle-snowflake/src/markdown/README.md

 But this JAR would still have to be uploaded to a stage in Snowflake, and the UDF would have to be created or possibly recreated if its signature changed.
-I wanted an experience using Snowflake that is as natural to developers using IntelliJ or VS Code for standard Java projects.
+I wanted an experience using Snowflake that is as natural to developers using IntelliJ or VS Code for standard JVM projects.

 # The Gradle Snowflake Plugin